George Stinney: Background

 In 1944, George Stinney stood 5 feet 1 inch (154 cm), and weighed 90–95 pounds (40–43 kg).
 He lived in a small home with a chicken coop in his hometown of Alcolu, South Carolina, with his father, George Junius Stinney, mother Aimé Brown Stinney, brother Charles Stinney, 12, and sisters Katherine Stinney, 10, and Aimé Stinney Ruffner, 7.
+He also had two older brothers, LeRoy Stinney, 21, and Johnny Stinney, 17 as well as an older sister, Carolina Stinney, 20.

 Stinney's father worked at the town's sawmill, and the family resided in company housing.
 Alcolu was a small, working-class mill town.
 White and black neighborhoods were separated by railroad tracks, which was common for small Southern towns of the time.
 Given segregated schools and churches for white and black residents, there was limited interaction between them.

 On March 23, 1944, the bodies of Betty June Binnicker and Mary Emma Thames were found in a ditch on the African-American side of Alcolu after the girls failed to return home the night before.
 Stinney's father assisted in the search.
 The girls had been beaten with a weapon, variously reported as a piece of blunt metal or a railroad spike.
 Binnicker and Thames both suffered severe blunt force trauma, resulting in penetration of both girls' skulls.
 According to a report by the medical examiner, these wounds had been "inflicted by a blunt instrument with a round head, about the size of a hammer."
 The medical examiner reported no evidence of sexual assault to the younger girl, though the genitalia of the older girl were slightly bruised.

 The girls were last seen riding their bicycles looking for flowers.
 As they passed the Stinneys' property, they stopped to ask Stinney and his sister, Aimé, if they knew where to find "maypops", a local name for passionflowers.
 According to Aimé, she was with Stinney at the time the police later established the murders occurred.
 According to an article reported by the wire services on March 24, 1944, the sheriff announced the arrest of "George Junius" and stated that the boy had confessed and led officers to "a hidden piece of iron."